-This name is subject to the name conventions for BCAM applications.
+B This name is subject to the name conventions for BCAM applications.

-appliname must not begin with a number or with '\$' as this is prohibited by BCAM and the application cannot be started otherwise.
-Please note that KDCDEF cannot intercept numbers.

-appliname must be specified when establishing a connection from the terminal (dialog terminal process).

-If connections are to be established with partner applications using the application name defined with APPLINAME=, you must also issue an appropriate BCAMAPPL statement (see page 291).
+- appliname must not begin with a number or with '\$' as this is prohibited by BCAM and the application cannot be started otherwise.
+Please note that KDCDEF cannot intercept numbers. - X/W Unix systems and Windows systems: - X/Wappliname must be specified when establishing a connection from the terminal (dialog terminal process). - X/WIf connections are to be established with partner applications using the application name defined with APPLINAME=, you must also issue an appropriate BCAMAPPL statement (see page 295).

-ASYNTASKS=(atask_number,service_number)
+ASYNTASKS=(atask\number,service\number)